Hugh Wheeler (East India Company officer): Death at the Satichaura Ghat

 On 25 June, nearly three weeks after the beginning of the siege, Nana Sahib sent a messenger to the entrenchment with the offer of safe passage to Allahabad in return for surrender.
 According to Mowbray Thomson, Wheeler was against surrender:

 "Sir Hugh Wheeler, still hopeful of relief from Calcutta, and suspicious of treachery on the part of the Nana, for a long time most strenuously opposed the idea of making terms; but upon the representation that there were only three days' rations in store, and after the often-reiterated claims of the women and children, and the most deplorable destitution in which we were placed, he at last succumbed to Captain Moore's expostulations, and consented to the preparation of a treaty of capitulation."

 At that very moment, Henry Lawrence was penning a letter to Wheeler, urging him to hold out as Henry Havelock was marching from Allahabad to Cawnpore with four hundred British soldiers and three hundred Sikhs, and warning him not to trust Nana Sahib.
 But Wheeler never received the letter.

-During the early morning of 27 June, Wheeler and the survivors of the entrenchment were led down to the River Ganges where boats were waiting at the Satichaura Ghat.
+During the early morning of 27 June, Wheeler and the survivors of the entrenchment were led down to the River Ganges, where boats were waiting at the Satichaura Ghat.
 The British had been allowed to keep their small arms.
-The banks were lined with guns and armed sepoys and sowars and, while the British were embarking on the boats, firing broke out.
-Wheeler, his wife and elder daughter were amongst those killed in ensuing massacre.
+The banks were lined with guns and armed sepoys and sowars, and while the British were embarking on the boats, firing broke out.
+Wheeler, his wife and his elder daughter were amongst those killed in the ensuing massacre.
 Survivors of the massacre were captured and either killed immediately or, in the case of the women and children, on 16 July as British forces approached Cawnpore.
 It has not been conclusively established whether the massacre was planned, and whether Nana Sahib was responsible.
 Four British soldiers managed to reach safety.
 A similar number of Anglo-Indian women survived; Wheeler's younger daughter is thought to have been among them, carried off by a sowar.